A modelling and computational study of the frustration index in signed networks: Speed-up techniques

 \subsection{Pre-processing data reduction}

-We use standard graph pre-processing to reduce graph size and order without changing the frustration count.
-This may reduce solve time in graphs containing nodes of degree $0$ and $1$ (also called isolated and pendant vertices respectively) and nodes whose removal increases the number of connected components (also called articulation points).
-We implement some of the data-reduction schemes in \cite{huffner_separator-based_2010}.
-H\"{u}ffner et al.\ suggest different ways to reduce node and edges of the graph that are separated by a small set of vertices called a \textit{separator} \cite{huffner_separator-based_2010}.
+Standard graph pre-processing can be used to reduce graph size and order without changing the frustration index.
+This may reduce solve time in graphs containing nodes of degree $0$ and $1$ (also called isolated and pendant vertices respectively) and nodes whose removal increases the number of connected components (also called articulation points) \cite{huffner_separator-based_2010}.
 We have tested iterative reduction of isolated and pendant vertices as well as decomposing graphs by cutting them into smaller subgraphs using articulation points.
-These operations are referred to as data reduction using separators of size 0 and 1 in \cite{huffner_separator-based_2010}.
 Our experiments show that reducing isolated and pendant vertices does not considerably affect the solve time.
-Moreover, the scarcity of articulation points in many graphs in which isolated and pendant vertices are already removed, (including most random graphs) makes decomposition based on articulation points not particularly useful.
-However, H\"{u}ffner et al.\ suggest their data-reduction schemes using separators of size up to 3 to be very effective on reducing solve time in their experiments \cite{huffner_separator-based_2010}.
+Moreover, the scarcity of articulation points in many graphs in which isolated and pendant vertices have been removed, makes decomposition based on articulation points not particularly useful.